rkumar/rbcurse/README.markdown

   This is okay under "screen" and "xterm-color" but not under "xterm".
 You will notice this in the message box samples.

-I am developing and testing under "screen" under OS X Leopard 10.5.8 PPC (now 10.6.x Snow Leopard).
+I am developing and testing under "screen" under OS X Snow Leopard.

 ## SYNOPSIS: